Two palmiersTwo palmiers

 While puff pastry and pie crust dough are not interchangeable in every recipe, they can be substituted for each other in some cases.
 For example, you could use pie crust dough instead of puff pastry in a savory tart, or use puff pastry instead of pie crust dough in a fruit crostata.
 However, the final result may not be exactly the same as the original recipe, so it is important to experiment and adjust according to your taste and desired outcome.

-See also What are the ingredients for pop tarts?
+See also What are the ingredients for baklava?

 Which is more cost-effective: using puff pastry or making your own pie crust dough?